turbot/tailpipe-docs/docs/reference/develop/coding-standards.md

 ## Repo Structure

-Each plugin should reside in a separate GitHub repository, named `tailpipe-plugin-{plugin name}`.
+Each plugin should reside in a separate GitHub repository named `tailpipe-plugin-{plugin name}`.
 The repo should contain:

 - `README.md`
 - `LICENSE`